Principled Innovation® Discovery Dice Game

 Ensuring teams are operating with the same intentions when starting a new project is a critical piece of successful PI planning.
 The PI discovery dice game helps teams reflect on the intentions, impact, and value of our work.

-Mary Lou Fulton College for Teaching and Learning Innovation at Arizona State University developed the Principled Innovation® Framework with the support of a generous gift from the Kern Family Foundation.
+The PI team at Arizona State University developed the Principled Innovation® Framework with the support of a generous gift from the Kern Family Foundation.

 We invite you to share your feedback and ideas with us at pi@asu.edu.

-For more information, visit: pi.education.asu.edu.
+For more information, visit: pi.asu.edu.

 The Principled Innovation® Discovery Dice Game places character and values at the center of our decisions and actions, shaping innovative and ethical approaches to teaching, learning, and technology.